 Jak is a popular face these days on TV and at national events, such as here at Glamis Food Festival.

 I first dined here in the 80's - I remember sitting at the next table to Denis Waterman who had a number one at the time so that dates the year and the week!!
 I still think it is a wonderful place.

-A fine family business, founder Ronnie Clydesdale is sadly no longer with us, but never forgotten, and son Colin is now at the helm here, along with his own creation Stravaigin.
-It has a great reputation world wide and celebs can still be seen dining alongside locals!
-This pigeon with barley risotto was superb and the indoor courtyard with water garden and fabulous natural light is as beautiful as ever.
+A fine family business, founder Ronnie Clydesdale is sadly no longer with us, but never forgotten, and son Colin is now at the helm here, along with his own creations Stravaigin and Hanoi Bike Shop.
+The Chip has a great iconic reputation world wide and celebs can still be seen dining alongside locals!
+This pigeon (pictured) with barley risotto was superb and the indoor courtyard with water garden and fabulous natural light is as beautiful as ever.

 Heading southwards on the A73 – so pleasant to avoid motorways – you will find Carmichael Estate Farm Shop and can pause for tasty home baking at their Clan Farmhouse Kitchen.
 The Carmichael family have been farming these lands for 700 years and today the current Clan Chief and his family continue these traditions, producing their own beef, lamb and venison, from rearing to processing, assuring complete traceability and low food miles.

 Their tearoom is located in the farm courtyard and has a lovely range of home bakes and light dishes.

 Several of the old estate cottages have also been beautifully renovated for holiday lets - with farm shop and tearoom on your doorstep you don’t have far to go for gourmet meals!
 As Clan Carmichael HQ there is also a good range of gifts and Carmichael tartan items, plus news of Gatherings.